BOE reverses course, votes unanimously to require masks for all students, staff

 Exceptions would be made for employees who are in their offices, classrooms, or school owned vehicles while alone or only with members of their own households.

-Since the vote took place, more than 100 new COVID-19 cases have been reported in Watauga County, according to AppHealthCare.
+Since the July 26 vote to make masks optional took place, more than 100 new COVID-19 cases have been reported in Watauga County, according to AppHealthCare.
 The board voted after Watauga County Schools Superintendent Scott Elliott provided an update on COVID-19 in the community.
 One of the updates included a new COVID-19 cluster involving a camp run by the county that had approximately five active cases and 35 people in quarantine as of Aug.
 9.

 Combs, who originally voted to make masks optional, made the motion to require masks indoors for everyone regardless of vaccination status.